yehia67/documentation/node-software/0.1/chronicle/how-to-guides/get-started.md

 **When you run Chronicle, it subscribes to transaction events on one or more IRI nodes, then saves that transaction data to a ScyllaDB cluster.
 This way, all transaction data is saved no matter when/if the IRI node prunes it from its ledger during a local snapshot.**

-These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 :::warning:
 This project is not intended for production use.
 We are currently working on a Rust version for the final release.
 :::